jamalahmedmaaz/RevolutBanking/README.md

 4. Eventual consistent account means, all mutation operations are done based on TIME when the operation was requested/done by an external system or RBS user.

+**Technical Details:**

+**Frameworks:**
+1. None.

+**Server (Tomcat/Jetty ??)**
+1. None - Have build my own Minimum Web Container.

+**Libraries:**
+1. Jackson - For String to POJO and POJO to String.
+2. Reflections - for API Delegation.
+3. In-build Java Maps for Model.
+4. In-build Java Multi-threading for handling multiple request.

+**Build Tools**
+1. Maven - For building and project.

 ![Screenshot](High Level Design.png)